smcantab/chen3201-spring2021/docs/index.md

 - **Hammer**: Monday 4:00-5:00 pm, Friday 4:00-6:00 pm CDT

 ## Communication
-**Class discussion**: Please use Piazza ([sign-up link]( https://piazza.com/umn/spring2021/chen3201/home)) for anything technical e.g. homework, or anything else that applies broadly to the class.
+**Class discussion**: Please use Piazza ([sign-up link]( https://piazza.com/umn/spring2021/chen3201/home)) for anything technical (e.g., homework), or anything else that applies broadly to the class.
 I encourage you to post your questions on Piazza and to try answering your classmates' questions.
 You can do so anonymously if you do not feel comfortable asking or answering a question publicly.

 **Assignments**: will be posted on Gradescope, accessible via the [Canvas course page](https://canvas.umn.edu/courses/217014).
 See [Homework][2] for details.